fabriziomoscon/cosy-js/example/list/README.md

 # List #

 This is a simple step-by-step guide to creating a basic list control.
 The completed feature will display an input field which appends or prepends text onto a list.
+[View demo][fiddle]